top of page

 Turn left and then take the next right along West End Lane.
 Just after passing a school, turn left along a signed footpath and follow it uphill into Hunger Hills Wood Nature Reserve.
 On reaching a fork, bear right and continue uphill through the edge of the woods, eventually emerging from the trees at a junction of paths.
 Turn right and walk downhill across a field to reach Lee Lane End.
 Continue straight ahead along St. Margaret’s Road and follow it until it ends at a roundabout, where the Old Ball public house can be seen on the left (another public house, the Queens Arms, can be seen just to the right along Long Row.
 Finally, walk anticlockwise around the roundabout then turn right along Station Road and follow this back to the station.

-From Horsforth, we return to Leeds, and then set out to visit the final three stations in the City of Leeds metropolitan borough, this time on the Leeds-Bradford Line.
+From Horsforth, we return to Leeds, and then set out to visit the final four stations in the City of Leeds metropolitan borough, three of which are on the Leeds-Bradford Line.

 Recent Posts